joostd/wot4loa-poc/README.md

-wot4loa-pgp-poc
+wot4loa-poc
 ===============

-Proof-of-concept code how to leverage PGP trust to enhance authentication Level of Assurance
+Proof-of-concept code how to leverage existing trust paths to enhance authentication Level of Assurance